 This procedure requires the eDirectory snap-in to ConsoleOne, which can be obtained from the Novell Product Downloads site (http://download.novell.com).

-- 1 In ConsoleOne, browse to and right-click the Server object that represents your NetWare, Linux, or Windows server, then click Properties. - 2 Click Indexes to list the eDirectory attributes that are currently indexed.
+1 In ConsoleOne, browse to and right-click the Server object that represents your NetWare, Linux, or Windows server, then click Properties.